isharacomix/rules-of-war/README.md

 I'm theoretically developing this game for [One Game a Month][1gam], and I'm livestreaming development nightly from 10-midnight EST on [my website][].

-If you think this project is cool, you could show your appreciate by tipping some Dogecoin to [DAvv9fM9HdxbUsfJa8W6KpmxhXQx6Mmxjg][doge]!
-Click the link to see how much this project has received!
+If you think this project is cool, consider tipping some Dogecoin to [DAvv9fM9HdxbUsfJa8W6KpmxhXQx6Mmxjg][doge] - click the link to see how much this project has received to date!